redmineBOOST/documentation/introduction.md

 ## <a name="runAProcess"></a> Run a Process

-To execute a Process Desription just provide the filename:
+To execute a Process Description just provide the filename:
 ```
 $ rboost <filename>
 ```